martindstone/DemoEnvironment/README.md

 If you wanted to automate the creation of the Phone Shop, creating services, EP's, and event rules for each Rep to be on boarded, I have added some a terraform script that does this.
 It will build out a service, a simple EP with the Rep as the first escalation point so they will always be on call, and a event rule that will route their alert from their Phone Shop instance to the correct service.

-1. First of all you will need to clone both the terraformScript and Demo App folder.
+1. First of all you will need to clone both the terraformScript and Demo App folder (remember to make sure you do step 2 from Setting up the phone shop above).

 2. You will need to start filling out the vars.tf file out with all the necessary variables to automate this flow.
 The first set of variables you will need to fill out are the AWS environment variables as shown below: